 Where do we begin to tell the story of this particular piece of Blue Mountain?
 We could start eons ago, when lava flows from the Paradise Mountain Caldera forged the rock that slowly, gently eroded over time into the volcanic soil we find here today.
 We could start with the humans and wildlife who made this mountain home, as tribes then nations were created and borders on the map moved around them.
 We could start in the 1970s with trailblazer and pioneer Gretchen Glasscock, who planted the first vineyard on this land.
 We could start a couple of decades later with the Weisbach family, especially matriarch Maymie "Nell" Weisbach, who created and ran the Blue Mountain Winery with such abiding care.

 It would be an understatement to say that the Davis Mountains have a special place in our hearts.
-We have long dreamed of one day living in the region and are on the cusp of making that dream come true.
-We think there's so much potential in the Texas Davis Mountains AVA (American Viticultural Area) and are excited to play a part in building on the grape growing tradition of the area.
+Having visited the area many times, we dreamed of one day living here.
+We think there's so much potential in the Texas Davis Mountains AVA (American Viticultural Area) and are excited to play a part in building on the grape growing tradition of this area.

 We are blessed that in addition to the humans and two vineyard dogs, a litany of wildlife call our ranch home -- mule deer, whitetail deer, Montezuma quail, blue quail, elk, mountain lions, javelina, aoudad, and a host of other birds, bees, bats and butterflies.
 This was their home long before it was ours.

 For more information about our plans for the Vineyard at Blue Mountain, please check out our interview with the Fort Davis Chamber of Commerce or follow us on Instagram (@sharpfamvines) or Facebook (Sharp Family Vineyards).

 Fort Davis, Texas, United States

-Copyright © 2019 Blue Mountain Ranch/The Vineyard at Blue Mountain - All Rights Reserved.
+Copyright © 2020 Sharp Family Vineyards/The Vineyard at Blue Mountain - All Rights Reserved.